 Parliamentary Joint Committee on Intelligence and Security

-Section 28 of the ISA establishes the Parliamentary Joint Committee on Intelligence and Security (PJCIS), and section 29 gives the PJCIS the function to review ASD's administration and expenditure.
+Section 28 of the ISA establishes the PJCIS and section 29 gives the PJCIS the function to review ASD’s administration and expenditure.

-Alongside the Department of Defence, ASD appeared before the PJCIS as part of its Inquiry into the impact of the exercise of law enforcement and intelligence powers on the freedom of the press on 20 September 2019.
-Records of ASD’s evidence can be found in the PJCIS Hansard.
-ASD also made a submission to the PJCIS as part of this inquiry.
+Alongside the Department of Home Affairs, ASD appeared before the PJCIS as part of its Review of the Surveillance Legislation Amendment (Identify and Disrupt) Bill 2020 on 10 March 2021.
+Records of ASD’s evidence can be found in the Hansard.
+ASD also made a submission to the PJCIS as part of the inquiry.

 As a statutory agency within the Defence portfolio, ASD appears before the Senate Standing Committee on Foreign Affairs, Defence and Trade for Estimates hearings.
-ASD testified before the Committee on 23 October 2019 and on 4 March 2020.
-Records of ASD's evidence to the Committee can be found in the Estimates Hansard.
+ASD testified before the committee on 27 October 2020, 24 March 2021, and 2 June 2021.
+Records of ASD's evidence to the committee can be found in the Hansard.

 Inspector-General of Intelligence and Security

-The Inspector-General of Intelligence and Security (IGIS) is an independent Statutory Officer who reviews the activities of the National Intelligence Community, including the activities of ASD.
+IGIS is an independent Statutory Officer who reviews the activities of the NIC, including the activities of ASD.
 IGIS undertakes independent checks across ASD's operational activities, investigates complaints received by their office, and reports ASD's compliance performance through their annual report.

 ASD works closely with IGIS to provide information about ASD's activities, particularly where questions of legal compliance or propriety might arise.
-During 2019–20, this included providing technical briefings and operational updates, support for a new IGIS-initiated project, and details about legal advice provided to ASD.
+During 2020–21, this included providing technical briefings and operational updates, support for new IGIS-initiated projects, and details about legal advice provided to ASD.

 Briefings to the Leader of the Opposition

-Section 27D of the ISA requires Director-General ASD to consult regularly with the Leader of the Opposition in the House of Representatives for the purposes of keeping them informed on matters relating to ASD.
-During 2019–20, Director‑General ASD met with the Leader of the Opposition, the Hon Anthony Albanese MP for this purpose.
+Section 27D of the ISA requires the Director-General to consult regularly with the Leader of the Opposition in the House of Representatives to keep them informed on matters relating to ASD.
+During 2020–21, the Director-General met with the Leader of the Opposition, the Hon Anthony Albanese MP for this purpose.

 Australian National Audit Office

-ASD works closely with the ANAO to provide information about ASD's activities.
-During the reporting year, the ANAO undertook a series of financial statements activities to provide relevant and reliable information about ASD’s financial performance and position.
+ASD works closely with the ANAO and the Auditor-General to provide information about ASD's activities.
+During the reporting year, the ANAO undertook a series of audit activities to provide relevant and reliable information about ASD’s financial performance and position.

-In early 2020, the ANAO commenced a performance audit to assess the effectiveness of cyber security risk mitigation strategies of select non‑corporate Commonwealth entities and the support provided by responsible cyber policy agencies against the requirements of the Protective Security Policy Framework (PSPF).
-ASD continues to respond to requests for information in support of this audit activity.
-The outcomes of this audit are expected to be tabled in Parliament in late 2020.
+In early 2020, the ANAO commenced a performance audit to assess the effectiveness of cyber security risk mitigation strategies of select non-corporate Commonwealth entities against the requirements of the Protective Security Policy Framework (PSPF) and the support provided by responsible cyber policy agencies.
+The ANAO presented its performance audit report to the Parliament on 19 March 2021.

 Judicial and administrative decisions

-No judicial decisions or decisions made by administrative tribunals were deemed to have had a significant effect on the operations of ASD during the 2019–20 reporting period.
+No judicial decisions, or decisions made by administrative tribunals, were deemed to have had a significant effect on the operations of ASD during the 2020–21 reporting period.